Continuous time asymptotic representations for adaptive experiments

 where $p_{\bm{h}},p_{w}$ denote the densities of $\mathbb{P}_{\bm{h}},\mathbb{P}_{w}$ with respect to some dominating measure, and $I_{(\cdot)}\left(\cdot;\cdot\right)$ represents mutual information under the restricted filtration.
 The optimization problem (\ref{eq:l.f distribution - REGROW - dual}) has a natural information-theoretic interpretation.
 Consider an information transmission channel with input $\hm{h}$ and output $\{z_{a}(s);s\le q_{a}(t)\}_{a}$.
 Then, the quantity $\sup_{w}I_{(\cdot)}\left(w;p_{w}\right)$ corresponds to the channel capacity, and $w_{(\cdot)}^{*}$ represents the optimal signal distribution.

 Crucially, the least-favorable distribution $w_{(\cdot)}^{*}$ depends on both the chosen allocation process and the structure of the alternative hypothesis set $\mathcal{H}_{1}$.
 It is essential that $\mathcal{H}_{1}$ be compact---without it, the channel capacity (and hence the REGROW value) becomes infinite.
 Because of the dependence on the allocation process, a globally optimal REGROW e-process does not exist.

-In practice, one must fix a specific allocation process $\{q_{a}(t)\}_{a}$ and an alternative region $\mathcal{H}_{1}$, from which an optimal weighting function $w_{(\cdot)}^{*}$ can be derived, e.g., by employing the Blahut-Arimoto algorithm (see, \citealp{arimoto1972algorithm,blahut1972computation}).
+As an alternative, one could fix a specific allocation process $\{q_{a}(t)\}_{a}$ and an alternative region $\mathcal{H}_{1}$, from which an optimal weighting function $w_{(\cdot)}^{*}$ can be derived, e.g., by employing the Blahut-Arimoto algorithm (see, \citealp{arimoto1972algorithm,blahut1972computation}).
 The resulting e-process is thus \textit{locally REGROW optimal} relative to the chosen design and alternative set (it would also be globally mGRO optimal relative to the least favorable distribution $w^{*}(\cdot)$).
 Appendix \ref{sec:Additional-results-on-anytime-inference} provides an example of such a locally REGROW optimal e-process, constructed to be optimal against fixed values of $\{q_{a}\}_{a}$.